Pentagram maps and refactorization in Poisson-Lie groups: Abstract

 \section{Abstract}

-{ The pentagram map was introduced by R.\,Schwartz in 1992 and is now one of the most renowned discrete integrable systems.
-In the present paper we show that this map, as well as all its known integrable multidimensional generalizations, can be seen as refactorization-type mappings in Poisson-Lie groups.
-This, in particular, provides invariant Poisson structures and a Lax form with spectral parameter for multidimensional pentagram maps.
+{ The pentagram map was introduced by R.~Schwartz in 1992 and is now one of the most renowned discrete integrable systems.
+In the present paper we prove that this map, as well as all its known integrable multidimensional generalizations, can be seen as refactorization-type mappings in the Poisson-Lie group of pseudo-difference operators.
+This brings the pentagram map into the rich framework of Poisson-Lie groups, both describing new structures and simplifying and revealing the origin of its known properties.
+In particular, for multidimensional pentagram maps the Poisson-Lie group setting provides new Lax forms with a spectral parameter and, more importantly, invariant Poisson structures in all dimensions, the existence of which has been an open problem since the introduction of those maps.
+Furthermore, for the classical pentagram map our approach naturally yields its combinatorial description in terms of weighted directed networks and cluster algebras. }

-Furthermore, in an appendix, joint with B.~Khesin, we introduce and prove integrability of long-diagonal pentagram maps, encompassing all known integrable cases, as well as describe their continuous limit as the Boussinesq hierarchy. }